-If you believe you have been subjected to harassment and are unable to confront the other person or the confrontation does not improve the situation, discuss the problem with your manager, supervisor, Security Services Department, Human Resources or a Harassment Advisor.
+If you believe you have been subjected to harassment and are unable to confront the other person or the confrontation does not improve the situation, discuss the problem with your Department Director, Program Head (who will immediately report to Department Director) Participant Resources, the Security Services Department or a Harassment Advisor.
 These resources can help you assess your options, develop an action plan for resolution and implement the plan.
 They can help you identify and access a facilitator who may assist you and the respondent to work out an acceptable resolution and they can also be responsible for following up with you to ensure that the conflict has been resolved.

-The outcome tends to be mutual understanding and a verbal and/or written agreement to restorative action between those involved.
+The outcome tends to be a mutual understanding and a verbal and/or written agreement to restorative action between those involved.

 c.
-Mediation
+Mediation:

-If the conflict cannot be resolved by the individuals and their local resources, mediation or a similar third party intervention can be requested upon the mutual agreement of those involved in the conflict.
+If the conflict cannot be resolved by the individuals and their local resources, mediation or a similar third party intervention can be requested upon the mutual agreement of those involved in the conflict, providing there is still significant time left in the program that would make this option feasible and reasonable.